The 2025 New York City Democratic Mayoral Primary

 The NYC Democratic primary pits establishment favorite Andrew Cuomo against progressive newcomer Zohran Mamdani.

-Voters head to polls today, casting ranked-choice ballots amidst intense scrutiny and high turnout.
+Voters headed to the polls on primary day, casting ranked-choice ballots amid intense scrutiny and high turnout.

-On June 24, 2025, New Yorkers are voting in the Democratic mayoral primary to decide the party’s nominee.
+On June 24, 2025, New Yorkers voted in the Democratic mayoral primary to decide the party’s nominee.

 It’s a head-to-head match-up ~ Andrew Cuomo, the former governor making a political comeback, and Zohran Mamdani, the 33-year-old democratic socialist enjoying a surge in youth support.

-***Final results may take up to a week to calculate.***
+At the time, final results were expected to take up to a week to calculate.

 Cuomo leans on experience and centrism.